 _EXECJAVAvariable is set.
 There should be two such lines:

 set _EXECJAVA=start /B [the rest of the line]

-/Bcauses, that "start" command doesn't open a new console window, but runs the command in its own console window.
+/Bcauses the "start" command to not open a new console window, but run in its own console window instead.

 Create a new startup file, e.g.